Rinderkennzeichnungs- und Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz

-The und (/de/; RkReÜAÜG; "cattle marking and beef labeling supervision duties delegation law") was a law of the German state of Mecklenburg-Vorpommern of 1999, repealed in 2013.
+The und (/de/; RkReÜAÜG; lit. 'cattle marking and beef labeling supervision duties delegation law') was a law of the German state of Mecklenburg-Vorpommern of 1999, repealed in 2013.
 It dealt with the supervision of the labeling of beef after an outbreak of mad cow disease.

 The name of the law is a famous example of the virtually unlimited compounding of nouns that is possible in many Germanic languages.
 German orthography uses "closed" compounds, concatenating nouns to form one long word.
 This is unlike most English compounds, which are separated using spaces or hyphens.